Dossier

 Indigo: the color that has woven and marked the times of fashion and denim

-Indigo, universally known as “blue gold“, is more than just a pigment.
-Discover in this reading the history of indigo: a thread that weaves together centuries of history, culture and innovation.
+Indigo, universally known as “blue gold“, is more than just a pigment: it is a thread that weaves together centuries of history, culture, and innovation.
 This vibrant color has played, and still plays a crucial role in the fashion world, particularly in denim, transforming itself from a status symbol into the standard bearer of contemporary style.

 The origins of indigo and the great civilizations of the past